 Pan fried potoatoes.

-Small slices with a long history
+Crispy skillet-fried potatoes with a long history

 No one really can prove who first thought of the idea of frying small potato slices in fat.